ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/docker-14-multi-stage-builds/README.md

 - With multi-stage builds, you use multiple FROM statements in your Dockerfile.
 Each FROM instruction can use a different base, and each of them begins a new stage of the build.
 You can selectively copy artifacts from one stage to another, leaving behind everything you don't want in the final image.

 - By default, the stages aren't named, and you refer to them by their integer number, starting with 0 for the first FROM instruction.
-However, you can name your stages, by adding an `AS <NAME>` to the FROM instruction.
+However, you can name your stages by adding an `AS <NAME>` to the FROM instruction.
 This example improves the previous one by naming the stages and using the name in the COPY instruction.
 This means that even if the instructions in your Dockerfile are re-ordered later, the COPY doesn't break.

 - Create a folder named `docker-lesson`.